antarctica/MeshiPhi/docs/html/_sources/sections/Dataloaders/overview.rst.txt

 - :ref:`abstract-vector-dataloader`
 - :ref:`abstract-lut-dataloader`

-These are the templates to be used when implementing new dataloaders into PolarRoute.
+These are the templates to be used when implementing new dataloaders into MeshiPhi.
 They have been split into three separate categories: Scalar, Vector, and LUT, detailed in `Dataloader Types`_.
 The abstract classes generalise the methods used by each dataloader type to produce outputs that the Environmental Mesh can retrieve via the  :ref:`dataloader interface<dataloader-interface>`.